kattni/beeware-docs-tools/docs/en/section_one/page_two.md

 ### Class reference documentation

-The following should show the reference documentation for the "DocsTest" class, located in `docs_test.py`, in the `src/beeware_docs_tools` directory.
+The following should show the reference documentation for the `DocsTest` class, located in `docs_test.py`, in the `src/beeware_docs_tools` directory.
 This verifies that the source code directory symlinking is working properly.